jfioasd/jfioasd.github.io/self-esteem.md

-Self-esteem is what you believe about your worth and abilities, as well as how you feel about yourself emotionally.
+Self-esteem is your confidence of your worth and abilities, as well as how you feel about yourself emotionally.

 Low self-esteem often starts in childhood, perhaps with a belief that you were unable to live up to expectations.
 However, it can also be the result of adult experiences such as a difficult relationship, either personal or at work.